sebferre/sparklis/doc/main.md

 - **`p.getModifierSuggestions(): Promise(sparklis-suggestions, ())`**

   returns a promise of the modifier suggestions (see datatype `sparklis-suggestions`).
 The place must have been evaluated.

+- **`p.focusAtPath(path: sparklis-path): sparklis-place`**

+  generates a new Sparklis place resulting from moving the focus at the specified focus path.
+To allow for efficient chaining of this method, no call to the SPARQL endpoint is triggered before results and suggestions are explicitly asked for with methods `getResults` and `getXXXSuggestions`.

 - **`p.applySuggestion(sugg: sparklis-suggestion): sparklis-place`**